buraglio/rfc6296-bis/draft-bctb-6man-rfc6296-bis.md

 * TCP sessions that authenticate peers using the TCP Authentication Option {{?RFC5925}} cannot have their addresses translated, as the addresses are used in the calculation of the Message Authentication Code.
-This consideration applies in general to any
+This consideration applies in general to any.

 * Unilateral Self-Address Fixing (UNSAF) {{?RFC3424}} Protocol, which the IAB recommends against the deployment of in an environment